titech-edp/titech-edp.github.io/resources/pitch-template.md

 ## Slide1: Prototype (Teaser)
 - Show and describe your prototype very concisely.
-- Use a pitch template below.
+- Use a Elevator Pitch Template below.

 ```
 For [ target user ] who [ situation or needs ],